Building and Running the plugin

 About

-You most likely want to do this for fast turnaround times when running single tests, and debugging both tests and the plugin itself.
-Please use IntelliJ IDEA as an IDE for developing on this plugin.
+Developers most likely want to do this for fast turnaround times when running single tests, and debugging both tests and the plugin itself.
+Use IntelliJ IDEA as an IDE for developing on this plugin.

-file specifies the minimum version for all users of the plugin, but when developing you are free to use a more recent version.
+Developers can use the most recent version of the IDE.
+The build.gradle file specifies the minimum version for all users of the plugin, but when developing they are free to use a more recent version.

 Setup Tasks

-Ensure to install the following plugins (your IDE should recommend installing them once you open the project):
+2. Ensure to install the following plugins (the IDE should recommend installing them once it opens the project):

 Helps with highlighting and code completion in Grammar files (*.flex).